Editing of anime in distribution: The MOIGE era and ADAM Italia

 In the year 2000, the Dragon Ball controversy erupted: a mother flipping through a volume of the Dragon Ball manga bought for her son, had read the part here Bulma showed her panties to Muten Roshi while she was not aware Goku took them off her a night before and, considering said scene not suitable for children, turned to the Cittadinanzattiva association, where the mother presented a statement to the Public Prosecutor's office in Rome against the Star Comics publishing house.

 The incriminated scene was accused of favoring pedophilia because, by reading that scene, a child would think that showing underwear to something normal.
 Despite this, the incident was defused in a few time without any consequence, except for the two following reissues, Star Comics, in order to avoid further polemic and legal actions, decided to censor the scene in question and in the initial page of every manga published by Star Comics, a disclaimer was added where it was specified that every character, even though being only graphical representations, are 18 or older, even though Goku himself, the series' protagonist, was still a kid.

 In the latest years, One Piece and Naruto were added to the censorship lists.
 In the former, the scenes featuring blood were cut, in some cases the dialogues as well.
 In Naruto the scenes with blood were already cut since from the first episode, in other episodes, scenes featuring blood were censored by darkening the image or fading out the color of the blood (made black and opaque).

-Some dialogues were revised while some words were downtoned with more childish terms: "idiot" (in the original version, baka, which means also "stupid") was replaced by "squarehead" (testa quadra) when directed at the protagonist Naruto, and terms such as kill and diewere often replaced with synonyms such as get rid of, eliminate, terminate or lose the life (a phenomenon later reduced and almost extinct, specially during the airing of the last seasons of Naruto Shippuden).
+Some dialogues were revised while some words were downtoned with more childish terms: "idiot" (in the original version, baka, which means also "stupid") was replaced by "squarehead" (testa quadra) when directed at the protagonist Naruto, and terms such as kill and die were often replaced with synonyms such as get rid of, eliminate, terminate or lose the life (a phenomenon later reduced and almost extinct, specially during the airing of the last seasons of Naruto Shippuden).

-Moreover, in the series the humanity of the ninjas was something discussed, which in the Italian dub was downplayed, by making them more "superhero-like".
+Moreover, in the series the humanity of the ninjas was something dealt with, which in the Italian dub was downplayed, by making them more "superhero-like" rather than complex individuals.